SahakyanGit/Quill/README.md

 # Registration

 - User enters his/her login and password for sign in.
-- User creates his/her login and password and clicks on the sign up button to enter.
+- User creates his/her login and password and clicks on the sign up button to create account.
 </br>